MdAPA Annual Awards

 Each year MdAPA announces a call for nominations for a variety of awards to recognize Maryland PA professionals for their contributions and outstanding dedication to the healthcare industry.
 Selection criteria for each award was updated and approved in 2021.
 MdAPA members are welcome to nominate an individual for one of the following awards each year.
 Click on an award to review the selection criteria or download the following document, MdAPA Awards Criteria document.

-For more information or to nominate an individual, email awards@mdapa.org or management@mdapa.org.
+For more information or to nominate an individual, email awards@mdapa.org or management@mdapa.orgApplications are closed for 2023.

 Annual Award Opportunities